Conveyancing terminology A-Z

 An annual sum paid by the owner of a freehold property to the owner of the rentcharge.
 The rentcharge owner normally has no other interest in the land.
 In many cases, these have been imposed by old rentcharges by old transfer deeds for very small which are often not collected in practice.
 Your solicitor should always check this for you.

-Enquiries made by your solicitor to various authorities to obtain more information about the property you are purchasing which is in the public domain but would not be shown on the title.
+Enquiries your solicitor makes to various authorities to obtain more information about the property you are purchasing.
+The searches provide information which is in the public domain but would not be shown on the title.
 For example, the Environmental Search should flag up if the property has been built on land which was potentially contaminated, or if there is a flood risk.
 The Drainage Search will reveal whether the property is connected to mains water supply and mains drainage.
 It will also let you know if there are any drains or sewers within the boundaries of the property.
 The Local Search will provide a wide range of information, including details of any Planning Permissions, and Building Regulations Approvals granted in respect of the property.

 A payment collected by management company/managing agents which they use for the maintenance of the common parts of a building/area.